MicrosoftDocs/azure-docs/articles/machine-learning/how-to-create-data-assets.md

 >
 > Therefore, the *immutability* of data assets provides a level of protection when working in a team creating production workloads.

-For a mistakenly-created data asset - for example, with an incorrect name, type or path - Azure Machine Learning offers solutions to handle the situation without the negative consequences of deletion:
+For a mistakenly created data asset - for example, with an incorrect name, type or path - Azure Machine Learning offers solutions to handle the situation without the negative consequences of deletion:

 |*I want to delete this data asset because...* | Solution  |
 |---------|---------|